Bảo vệ tài liệu nhạy cảm khi trích xuất dữ liệu

 Even with a trustworthy service, you can take additional steps to protect your data.

-Use test documents first: Before processing real confidential documents, try the service with a sample or test document to verify that it works as expected.
+Use test documents first: Before processing real confidential documents, try the service with a sample or test document to verify that it works as expected and to understand what data is transmitted.

 Clear your browser: After processing sensitive documents, clear your browser cache and any locally stored data.
-Most extraction tools create temporary blob URLs for previews that persist until the page is closed.
+Most extraction tools create temporary blob URLs for previews that persist in browser memory until the page is closed or the tab is refreshed.

 Use a private network: Avoid processing sensitive documents on public WiFi.
-Use a trusted network or VPN.
+Use a trusted network or VPN to prevent interception during transmission.

 How DocPrivy Handles Privacy

-DocPrivy was designed with privacy as a core principle.
-Documents are processed in memory and immediately discarded — nothing is stored on our servers.
+DocPrivy was designed with privacy as a core principle, not an afterthought.
+Documents are processed in memory and immediately discarded — nothing is stored on our servers at any point.
 No accounts are required, and no personal information is collected.
 All connections are encrypted with HTTPS, and the site enforces strict Content Security Policy headers to prevent cross-site attacks.

-The trade-off for this privacy-first approach is that we cannot offer document history, saved templates, or other features that require server-side storage.
-We believe this is the right trade-off for a free tool handling sensitive documents.
+The trade-off for this privacy-first approach is that we cannot offer document history, saved templates, or collaboration features that require server-side storage.
+We consider this the right trade-off for a tool handling sensitive documents — the absence of stored data means there is nothing to breach, nothing to subpoena, and nothing to leak after the fact.